Irdis/swimd/README.md

 # SWIMD

-A fuzzy search Neovim plugin.
+A Neovim plugin for searching files.
 It supports searching in git repositories and the file system.
 It uses the Smith-Waterman algorithm with [Inter-sequence Parallelization](https://pmc.ncbi.nlm.nih.gov/articles/PMC8419822/#Sec13).

-It's inspired by [frizbee](https://github.com/saghen/frizbee) but written completely from scratch in C for ultimate perfomance.
-It supports x64 Windows/Linux.
+It's inspired by [frizbee](https://github.com/saghen/frizbee) but written completely from scratch in C for ultimate performance.
+It overcomes the original bucketing problem in `frizbee` by preserving index (buckets) between scans.

 ## Installation